pearcej/pearcej.github.io/csc426/b0-blog-runestone.md

 However, your grade will take into account the level of critical reflection as well as the level of professionalism.
 In other words, errors in punctuation, formatting, spelling, and a professional tone still matter!

-The [Runestone Roadmap 2021](https://runestoneinteractive.org/2021/04/28/roadmap_2021.html) post gives you a good sense of where Runestone is headed.

 ## Blog Prompt 1

 In your first blog entry of the semester, address each of the following bullets (1 or more paragraph each):